Submissions deadline for the Fall 2017 Issue:

 The Humanities Section of Elements is looking for quality undergraduate research papers written by students in the fields comprising the Humanities.
 These include English, Philosophy, Theology, Theater, Fine Arts, and Languages.
 Articles will be evaluated on the quality of scholarship, originality, and readability.
 You have the option of including an abstract with your submission.
 Articles written in a foreign language should be accompanied by a short write-up in English explaining the subject, purpose, and scholarly relevance of the piece.

-The Sciences Section of Elements is looking for quality undergraduate research papers written by students in the general realm of Science.
+The Sciences Section of Elements is looking for quality undergraduate research papers written by students in Social and Natural Science.
 These include not only Biology, Chemistry, and Physics, but also Political Science, Psychology, History, Sociology, Economics, International Studies, Communications, Business, Nursing, and Education.
 Articles will be evaluated on the quality of scholarship, originality, and readability.
 While papers should represent the highest level of academic work, please keep in mind that they also should be accessible to non-experts.
 If it is not immediately obvious, effort should be made to note the importance of the research as it relates to issues in the field or the greater world.